KyhleOhlinger/Vagrant_Kali/README.md

 vagrant up
 ```

-I have tested this on both Linux (Fedora 32) and Windows (Windows 10) machines - With Windows 10, this [guide](https://geekflare.com/ansible-installation-windows/) describes how to install Ansible using Windows Subsystem for Linux.
+I have tested this on both Linux (Fedora 32) and Windows (Windows 10) machines - With Windows 10, this [guide](https://geekflare.com/ansible-installation-windows/) describes how to install Ansible using either Cygwin or Windows Subsystem for Linux.
 If you run into any issues, please let me know!

 ## Configuration Files